cloak-dev/docs/index.md

 <details>
 <summary>My chat application already has end-to-end encryption.
 Why do I need Cloak?</summary>

 Most chat applications have end-to-end encryption, but are closed source.
 This means that you cannot verify that the encryption is actually being used.
-Cloak is open source, so you can verify that the encryption is actually being used.
-Countless times, closed-source chat applications have been caught using insecure encryption, or not using encryption at all.
+Cloak is open source, so you can verify that your messages are actually being encrypted.
+[Countless times](https://cloak-dev.github.io/blog/e2ee-backdoors), closed-source chat applications have been caught using insecure encryption, or not using encryption at all.
 See [motivation](motivation.md) for more information.

 </details>